dyne/dnscrypt-proxy/README.markdown

 - [DNSCrypt OSX Client](https://github.com/opendns/dnscrypt-osx-client):
 a preferences pane, a menu bar indicator and a service to change the DNS settings.
-OSX only, written in Objective C. 64-bit CPU required.
+OSX only, written in Objective C. Experimental.
-Experimental.

 - [DNSCrypt WinClient](https://github.com/Noxwizard/dnscrypt-winclient):
 Easily enable/disable DNSCrypt on multiple adapters.
 Supports